Saint Mark's Basilica, Heraklion: The columns

-The aisles are separated from one another by two rows of columns consisting each of five columns made of green granite which support six Gohic arches.
+The aisles are separated from one another by two rows of columns consisting each of five columns made of green granite which support six Gothic arches.
 The columns are each a different height.
 Their capitals also differ from one another, though they are all gilt.
 Four of those in the northern side are simple basket-shaped, while the easternmost is of Gothic fluted style, as is its equivalent on the easternmost column of the southern colonnade.
 The fluted capitals are dated to the fourteenth century.
 A fluted capital is used as the column base.
 The bases of the columns are also dissimilar, as they are made of stone and covered externally by mortar which has a decorative leaf design.

 It is not entirely known why the columns are not all the same size.
 A theory holds that each column originates from different, older buildings and were all together incorporated in Saint Mark later.
 Kostas Lassithiotakis suggests that it is most plausible that the different columns is the result of all the different restoration works that ever took place in Saint Mark, with some columns dating from the original constructions and other from later repair works, which would have included restructuring the interior of the basilica for the sake of stability.
 He also says that in a ducal report of 1552, the church is said to have eight arches, but now it has twelve.
 It is possible that the extra arches are from Greco-Roman monuments from the Heracleium and Knossos archaeological sites.